-A varied diet of trail and tar - The 3 Ways Saga
+Indulge in a varied diet of trail and tar with the 3 Ways Saga, where every route is an adventure.

 The internet is definitely the root evil for most of my epic adventures.
 I see a link or I stumble across a blog, a seed is sown and the text messages/emails go out to see if any victims can be found to partake.